shekhs/Disease-Detection-on-ISIC-Dataset/README.md

 # Disease-Detection-on-ISIC-Dataset
-A multiclass classification model using a custom convolutional neural network in tensorflow to detect disease.
+A multiclass classification model using a custom convolutional neural network in tensorflow to detect disease...

 Building a CNN based model which can accurately detect melanoma out of 9 total disease in dataset.